 Use With Other Names and Emblems

-Avoid Placement of Logo on Surfaces that Distract or Disguise
+Avoid Placement of the Logo on Surfaces that Distract or Disguise

 Avoid placement of the logo on surfaces that distract or disguise.
 Do not place on dark blue or black backgrounds that will hide the state of Alabama shape and smaller type.
 Do not place on a kelly-green surface that will hide the larger letters.
 Consider neutral or lighter colors when applying the logo.
 Do not place on backgrounds that are busy, cluttered, or conflict with type or photographs.
 Avoid busy backgrounds and reflective or soiled surfaces, rust, untended landscaping, and lettering that runs behind or over the logo.